To be eligible for on campus housing a student must meet the following conditions:

 New Freshmen must complete the online housing request process and select the single room option in order to be considered for a single room.
 Single rooms are assigned on a space available basis.

-Current students must pay their housing deposit and fill out a single room request card by March 12, in order to be considered for a Single.
+Current students must pay their housing deposit and fill out a single room request card by the housing deposit payment deadline, in order to be considered for a Single.
 Students will be assigned in order of credit hours (starting with the highest number of credits).
 All students will be notified after spring break and prior to room sign-up the status of their single room request.
 Those students not assigned a Single will need to participate in Room Sign-up.

 What is included in each room?